Considering going back for more education? Make sure the scope of the program is right for your goals.

-The current unemployment figures may mask opportunities: Even while employers are laying off employees at a furious rate, those same companies are seeking to hire in other areas of the company.
+Unemployment figures may mask opportunities: Even if employers are laying off employees at a furious rate, those same companies are seeking to hire in other areas of the company.

 They often have to look outside the company, not transfer employees internally, because current workers lack the skills required for those jobs.
 For example, although the Boeing Co. plans to layoff about 10,000 employees this year, it also has 1,500 open positions.

-More than 4 million jobs were filled during April 2009, based on figures from the Bureau of Labor Statistics (BLS).
-Some fields like bio technology, alternative energy, health care and education are expected to experience explosive job growth in the coming years .
-This expansion will create a need for chemists, engineers, programmers, nurses and those who manage teams of these professionals .
+Some fields like bio technology, alternative energy, health care and education are expected to experience explosive job growth in the coming years.
+This expansion will create a need for chemists, engineers, programmers, nurses and those who manage teams of these professionals.